 5 minute read

-There is a strong polarization in cooking habits today that will expand in the future.
+Today, there is a strong polarization in cooking habits that will expand in the future.
 Millennials is a well-known generation of takeaways, food delivery, and eating on the go.
 But, at the same time, if they actually cook, they choose complex recipes.
 AI and various innovative appliances are able to cater the controversial needs of this diverged cooking perceptions.
 With robotics on its rise, it will be possible to cook 5-star Michelin dishes in the small-home kitchen where every meal brings joy and changes attitude towards cooking.

 dishes at home